h4nri/FEH-Summon-Simulator/README.txt

 2. Create a new text file called "Heroes.txt" within that new folder.

-3. Add the summonable heroes (seperated by commas) from that banner to "Heroes.txt" in the following format (one list per line):
+3. Add the summonable heroes (seperated by commas, no spaces!) from that banner to "Heroes.txt" in the following format (one list per line):

 	3a. red focus heroes